-You can also buy ready-made bats from table tennis shops will sell some ready-made bats.
+I’ll start with ready-made bats.
+Almost all online table tennis shops will sell some ready-made bats.
 On their websites look for ‘pre-assembled’, ‘ready-made’ or ‘complete’ bats.

 Another good option for ready-made bats is Amazon.
 The good thing about Amazon is you can read lots of user reviews to help you make an informed choice.
 My personal favourite is the Bribar Allround Professional (read review), but all the table tennis bats listed below are very good choices for intermediate players.